 - To build awareness and support for solutions to poverty.

 - To change the conversation around poverty and help end the stigma of living on a low income.

-Taking part in Challenge Poverty Week can be rewarding and impactful.
+Taking part in Challenge Poverty Week is rewarding and impactful.
 Due to COVID-19 we are encouraging Challenge Poverty Week activities to take place online whenever possible.
-However, if the official guidance allows then in-person actions could be organised.
+However, we will be providing resources to help you organise in-person events.

-Check out our resources page with toolkits and templates to make it easy for you to get involved, whether that’s organising a speaker events, launching an initiative or writing to your local politician.
-(2020’s toolkits will be available to download shortly, check back soon!)
+Check out our Get Involved page with lots of resources to make it easy for you to get involved, whether that’s organising a speaker events, launching an initiative or writing to your local politician.